pensiero/dockerfile-apache-php-mysql/README.md

 `PHP 7.2`

 ### Available PHP versions
-Check out all the available tags here on [Docker Hub](https://hub.docker.com/repository/docker/pensiero/apache-php-mysql/tags).
+Check out all the available tags on [Docker Hub](https://hub.docker.com/repository/docker/pensiero/apache-php-mysql/tags).

-If you wanna use different php version, you can leverage the following images
+If you wanna use a different php version, you can leverage any of following images:
 - `PHP 5.6` --> `pensiero/apache-php-mysql:php5.6`
 - `PHP 7.0` --> `pensiero/apache-php-mysql:php7.0`
 - `PHP 7.1` --> `pensiero/apache-php-mysql:php7.1`